Posted on: January 9, 2025

 Once you successfully pass the final exam, you will receive your certificate of completion.

-Getting your forklift certification is a big step towards improving your career prospects and ensuring workplace safety.
+Completing forklift training is a big step towards improving your career prospects and ensuring workplace safety.
 By following these steps and choosing a reputable training provider, you can acquire the necessary skills and knowledge to operate forklifts safely and efficiently.

-So, where can I get a forklift certification?
+So, where can I get started?
 Right here at OSHA.com!
 As an OSHA-authorized training provider, we offer self-paced online training in OSHA's forklift requirements.
 Just pick the type of forklift you'll be driving: stand-up forkliftsit-down forkliftaerial/scissor lifts, and more.

 That will take care of your formal training portion.
 You'll get a certificate of completion, then your employer will need to complete the practical training and evaluation steps.